optio50/Mediainfo-Template/README.md

 For instance.
 In the standard regular output of Mediainfo if a value is null it is conveiently removed / deleted.
 I can only come close to replicating this ```$if(%Value%)``` but a blank line is still printed (undesirable).
-Use the TR to remove the blank line as demonstrated above in the second example.
+Use the TR command to remove the blank line as demonstrated above in the second example.

 I am also unsure about the examples that include
 ```